antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 You're now on the R2 main page.
 This web based molecular biology data analysis platform contains a wealth of data and methods to analyze the datasets.
 Step by step, researchers are guided through a web of options for data analysis.
 R2's main page shows this principle: step through each of the numbered boxes to develop your analysis of choice.
 <br><br>
-The <font style="background-color: rgba(0,0,0,0.22)">**grey buttons**</font> in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
-The <font style="background-color: #95d097">**green buttons**</font> in this document will open up a Google form, one per section, with which you can submit your answers.
+The <a class="course_permalink" href="Investigating_Tumor_Heterogeneity_student_version.html" target="_blank">grey buttons</a> in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
+The <button class="course googleform">green buttons</button> in this document will open up a Google form, one per section, with which you can submit your answers.
 <br><br>

 ## Finding prognostic factors in your data